jonatanpucp/jonatanpucp/README.md

 ### Areas of interest

-My areas of interest are Labor Economics, Economics of Education and Microeconometrics.
+My areas of interest are Development Economics, Economics of Education and Microeconometrics.